Office of Research & Development

 Schrek's work was followed up by the work of Dr. Oscar Auerbach, of VA's East Orange hospital, now the East Orange campus of the VA New Jersey Health Care System.
 Auerbach's landmark animal research study found that cigarette smoke caused major changes in the lungs of animals.

 Auerbach was later a participant in the first Surgeon General's report, published in 1964, which explained the harmful effects of smoking to America and the world.

-Risks of e-cigarettes—In 2015, a team of researchers at the VA San Diego Healthcare System looked at the possible health risks of electronic cigarettes, and found they damaged cells in ways that could lead to cancer.
+Risks of e-cigarettes—In 2015, a team of researchers at the VA San Diego Healthcare System in California looked at the possible health risks of e-cigarettes.
+They found e-cigarettes damaged respiratory cells in ways that could lead to cancer.
 The damage occurred even with nicotine-free versions of the products.
-On the other hand, the experiments also showed that the e-cigarette vapor was not as harmful to cells as regular cigarette smoke.
+The experiments also showed that the e-cigarette vapor was not as harmful to respiratory cells as regular cigarette smoke.

 The team concluded that further research is needed to better understand the long-term health effects of e-cigarettes in humans.